-Although booklice are similar in size and shape to lice, they are not true lice.
-They are sometimes referred to as psocids because they belong to an order of very primitive insects called Psocoptera, which also includes a close relative known as barklice or barkflies which are found on trees where they feed on algae and lichen (these ‘bark’ relatives can include winged forms but booklice are wingless).
-It is important to note that booklice are often mistaken for bed bug nymphs, and vice versa, because of their extremely small size (ranging from just 1mm to 2mm in length or so).
+Although booklice and barklice are similar in size and shape to lice, they are not true lice.
+They are sometimes referred to as psocids because they belong to an order of very primitive insects called Psocoptera.

+Barklice (or barkflies) are found on trees where they feed on algae and lichen (these ‘bark’ relatives can include winged forms but booklice are always wingless).
+It is important to note that psocids are often mistaken for bed bug nymphs, and vice versa, because of their extremely small size (ranging from just 1mm to 2mm in length or so).
 Unlike bed bugs, booklice do not bite.

 - Psocids (barklice, booklice) (University of Minnesota Extension)

 - Booklice and Barklice (BugGuide.net) | Family Ectopsocidae (Outer Barklice) (BugGuide.net)